 OK, brace yourself: this could get confusing.
 ITV plc owns ITV Studios, the largest commercial producer in the UK, which in turn owns or part-owns loads of production companies.
 These make shows for ITV as well as for lots of other UK and global TV channels, particularly in America, where it’s now the largest non-scripted independent production company.
 If you’ve ever watched Bodyguard, Poldark, Line of Duty, Corrie, The Voice, Queer Eye, The Graham Norton Show, or Victoria then you’ll have seen a show made in some way by ITV.

 ITV and ITV Studios have fingers in a lot of televisual pies and a hand in feature film production, too.
-Their Big Talk production company produce many of Edgar Wright’s films, most recently the critical and box office hit, Baby Driver.
+Their Big Talk production company produce many of Edgar Wright’s films (eg Baby Driver) and most recently they released director Joe Cornish’s critically acclaimed The Kid Who Would Be King.
 As the marketplace becomes more competitive – yes Netflix, we’re looking at you – demand for compelling drama to lock in those flighty audience eyeballs is on the increase.
-ITV is keen to find and invest in new talent and new hits – which you could be in!
-So, the bottom line is, ITV matters.
+ITV is keen to find and invest in new talent and new hits – which you could be in.
+So, the bottom line is: ITV matters.

 How do I get involved?